KnowageLabs/Knowage-Documentation/functionalities-guide/free-inquiry/index.rst

 Time functions for creating calculated fields
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the qbe calculated field wizard there are available several time finctions.
+If you have SI licence, in the qbe calculated field wizard there are available several time finctions.

 .. figure:: media/timeFunctions.png